camilo-s/math-scripts/README.md

 # math-scripts
-SageMath scripts supporting computations for research papers
+SageMath scripts (python-based language) supporting computations for research papers

 This repository hosts the scripts I used to support my research while I was working as a research mathematician.